How Much Does It Cost To Add a Dormer Window UK

 - Shed Dormer – A shed dormer has a single-planed roof that slopes downhill at a shallower angle than the main roof, similar to a flat roof dormer.

 - Gable Dormer – The gable dormer, also known as a gable-fronted or dog-house dormer, has a straightforward pitched roof.
-It’s a common option for historic homes because it’s typically considered a more conventional and appealing alternative to the flat roof dormer.
+It’s a common option for historic homes because it’s typically considered a more conventional and appealing alternative to the flat-roofed dormer.

 - Hipped Dormer – As with a full-sized hipped roof, where they are typically erected as a complementing feature, a hipped or hip roof dormer has three sloping planes.